 Reviews harness the team’s combined knowledge and experience to analyze data, review policies and procedures, conduct interviews, and observe agency practices.
 The team then develops a comprehensive assessment report, with lessons learned that are available in the Police Foundation Critical Incident Review Library and on Police Foundation Incident Reviews website.
 The assessment and subsequent technical assistance efforts serve to enhance the safety of and strengthen the relationships between police agencies and their communities through problem solving, engagement and partnership development, and organizational transformation around the specific issues identified in the critical incident review process.

 Charlotte-Mecklenburg Police Department, Charlotte NC: Funded by the City of Charlotte, this comprehensive after-action project focuses on the Charlotte-Mecklenburg Police Department (CMPD) response to the protests that took place following the fatal shooting of Keith Lamont Scott in September 2016.
 The project will implement a community-driven methodology to share lessons learned and best practices with the City of Charlotte and CMPD and work together to move forward, and will also include a comprehensive after-action analysis of the CMPD response to the protests.
-The assessment will be available in 2017.
+Read the assessment Advancing Charlotte: A Police Foundation Assessment of the Charlotte-Mecklenburg Police Department Response to the September 2016 Demonstrations.

 Orlando Police Department, Orlando FL: Funded by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS), this comprehensive after-action assessment focuses on the Orlando Police Department (OPD) response to the mass shooting that occurred on June 12, 2016 at the Pulse nightclub in Orlando, Florida.
 The assessment will address OPD’s preparation and response to the mass shooting, strategies and tactics used during the incident, and how the OPD is managing the aftermath of the mass casualty event.
 Read the assessment Rescue, Response, and Resilience: A critical incident review of the Orlando public safety response to the attack on the Pulse nightclub and view the interactive report on the Police Foundation Critical Incident Review website.